Unity Developer & Instructor

 Read more

-Over the years, I’ve guided students from zero experience to complete playable projects, with some continuing into the industry.
+My focus is helping students understand how systems actually work, not just which buttons to press.
+Over time, I’ve guided students from their first scripts to complete playable projects, with some continuing into the industry.

 More things I’ve built